-- A completed EPP/LC authorization form dated within the past 60 days (please note that outdated or incomplete forms will be returned and will not be used to grant access).
+- A completed EPP authorization form dated within the past 60 days (please note that outdated or incomplete forms will be returned and will not be used to grant access).

-Q. I am a student currently enrolled in a teacher preparation program, but I currently hold a valid substitute authorization, do I need to be reprinted for student teaching?
+Q. I am a student currently enrolled in an approved Colorado teacher preparation program, and I currently hold a valid substitute authorization, do I need to be reprinted for student teaching?